lizie29u/Natural_Language_Processing/README.md

 # Natural Language Processing

 Cryptocurrency is now a very regular topic in news discussions.
-I will analyze the latest news headlines regarding Bitcoin and Ethereum to get a better feel for the current public sentiment around each coin.
+In this project, I will analyze the latest news headlines regarding Bitcoin and Ethereum to get a better feel for the current public sentiment around each coin.

 I will complete the following tasks: